pjckoch/ROS-Timing/timing_analysis/README.md

 # The timing_analysis package

 ## Description
 This catkin package serves to analyze the timing of a ROS publisher-subscriber-pair.
 It requires that all messages of interest contain a header (std_msgs/Header).
 It will then publish the time that the subcriber node took for bare processing, and the elapsed time between setting the header timestamp (by the publisher) and finishing message processing in a callback (by the subscriber).
-This is particularly useful in distributed systems, where you would like to know how fast your node is and how much impact the connection between the system components (e.g. Wifi) has on the overall run-time.
+This is particularly useful in distributed systems, where you would like to know the processing time of your subscriber node and the impact of the connection between the system components (e.g. Wifi) on overall run-time.

 This package contains two C++ programs and one Python program:
 - [timing_analysis.cpp](src/timing_analysis/timing_analysis.cpp): This program contains one function `publishDuration()`.
 Each time it is called, it publishes a `std_msgs::Float32MultiArray` which will contain the information: